… and Brahms + She was black

 Ana Laguna – one of the greatest dance artists of our time – has come to Oslo to stage the performance together with Ek.

-We promise a unique encounter with one of the world’s greatest living choreographers – and an evening when the Norwegian National Ballet is finally reunited with the Norwegian National Opera Orchestra!
+We promise a unique encounter with one of the world’s greatest living choreographers – and an evening with the Norwegian National Ballet and the Norwegian National Opera Orchestra!

 Kunstnerisk team og medvirkende

 2 unge menn